ufoscout/Codership/README.md

 chrome latest
 docker latest

+ToDo
-ports 3306 nad 3307 should be open for integration tests to run (to be fixed to use random ports)
+ - ports 3306 nad 3307 should be open for integration tests to run (to be fixed to use random ports)

-Integration and Unit tests should be executed separately
+ - Integration and Unit tests should be executed separately
+ - Do not trust user input.
+Validate the inputs.

 Docker images:
 published in public docker hub as: